-Details of our specific duties are published within our school's equality statement and objectives.
+Details of our specific duties are published within our BJS equality statement and measurable objectives.
 These are available on our website.

 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs Policy which is also available on our website.
+This will be in line with our Special Educational Needs and Disability Policy.
+These are available on our website.